Kitware/iMSTK/Docs/source/PbdModel.rst

 The general pbd pipeline is as follows:

-- **IntegratePosition**: Given the current velocity of every particle, compute the new/tentative position.
+- **Integrate Position**: Given the current velocity of every particle, compute the new/tentative position.
 - **Solve Internal Constraints**: Solve all internal constraints (directly changing positions).
 Resolving any violations.
 - **Update Velocities**: Compute new velocities from the displacements produced.